claczny/rtd-rst-test/docs/source/preparation/index.rst

 This will result in reservation of a single core for 1 hour.

-N.B.
-If your reservation times out, the job will be killed automatically and there is *no way* to extend this.
+.. note:: If your reservation times out, the job will be killed automatically and there is *no way* to extend this.
 This means that you should consider upfront how long you estimate your session to run.

 To reserve an interactive session for a maximum of 4 hours, please use::